DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/README.md

 In this lab project, I will analysis on logs I could search and find through Kali Linux and Splunk.
 Lab practice apart of Infosec Learning and through Springboard Curriculum.

-- View Kali Linux Log Analysis and Instruction: (input link)
+- View Kali Linux Log Analysis and Instruction: [Linux](https://github.com/DarinNaoroji15/Log-Analysis-in-Linux-and-Splunk/blob/main/Log%20Analysis%20and%20Command%20Line%20Usage%20in%20Linux.md)

 - View Splunk Log Analysis and Instruction: In progress...